hds/hegdenu.net/content/posts/understanding-async-await-4.md

 So the function requires the capacity.

-So `capacity` messages can be sent without any being received.
+This means `capacity` messages can be sent without any being received.

 Then what?